sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/cross-account-iam-role.rst

 Step 7 : Add 'MyRoleA' to Sparkflows User Group
 ------------------
-Add 'MyRoleA' to the Sparkflows user group.

-Now from the Sparkflows, users in the group can access the S3 resources in another account i.e. 'Account B'.
+Add **MyRoleA** to the Sparkflows user group.
+Users in this group can now access S3 resources in another account i.e. **Account B** from Sparkflows.

-About Caching of generated token using assume role
+About **Caching the Generated Token When Using AssumeRole**
 -------------------
 The application generates temporary tokens using the AWS AssumeRole API and stores them in a cache for efficient reuse during the user session.
 The cache is maintained exclusively for the duration of the user's active session.
 Once the user logs out, the token is automatically removed from the cache, ensuring that expired or unnecessary credentials are securely discarded.

-.. note:: After any changes to the AWS AssumeRole policy, users must log out and log back in to obtain an updated token with the new permissions.
+.. note:: After making any changes to the AWS AssumeRole policy, users must log out and log back in to receive an updated token reflecting the new permissions.